 With this update, you can now have multiple NDES servers in your environment.
 Again, why is that significant?
 NDES is limited in configuration to proxy certificate requests to a single intermediate certificate authority.
-So, with multiple NDES support, your standard CA architecture that would likely consist of multiple intermediary CA’s 7, can now be leveraged by Intune.
+So, with multiple NDES support, your standard CA architecture that would likely consist of multiple intermediary CA’s 7.
+Configuring your CA hierarchy, and examples of multiple intermediate and/or multiple issuing CA’s. ], can now be leveraged by Intune.

 Here’s how we were doing this in the past with a single NDES server: